-- Microorganism like bacteria, viruses, and protozoan cysts are eliminated in 99.99 percent of the time.
+- Microorganism like bacteria, viruses, and protozoan cysts are eliminated 99.99 percent of the time.

-- There is no any risk of overdose as well because our system is chemical free with guaranteed safe water.
+- There is no risk of overdose as well because our system is chemical-free with guaranteed safe water.

 - Easy and friendly to set up with audible and visual warnings if the lamp fails.